0tii/expo-template/README.md

-# React Native Expo App Template with Typescript and Jest
+## React Native Expo App Template with Typescript, NativeWind and Jest

 App template using React Native with Expo, Expo App-Router, Typescript, NativeWind and Jest.